MatildeElene/DAM_26/README.md

 -  (NAME WHY SOME SORT OF CRAWLING OR () WOULD BE BETTER) in readme.
 -  in readme, add a columns speficiation list
 -  answer all questions in element 2, question 2
 -  consider adding in leap years?
+-  finish last question (trend and historical ...) and knit as thml